Custom forms enable you to capture your organization’s unique information by adding fields that are not available by default.

 For more information about the calculated data expressions available, see "Understanding Calculated Data Expressions."

-For more information about how objects connect to one another, see the "Understanding the Interdependency and Hierarchy of Objects" section in "Understanding Objects."
+For more information about how objects connect to one another, see the "Understanding the Interdependency and Hierarchy of Objects" section in the "Understanding Objects" article.

 For example, you can display the name of the Portfolio Owner in a calculated custom field for a task form.

 This indicates that from the object of the custom form (Task), you can access the next related object (Project), from there, you can access the following related object from project (Portfolio), then the portfolio owner (Owner).

 - If the data in the calculation is entered incorrectly, a warning is displayed to alert you that there is a mistake in your calculation.
 You cannot save the form unless you edit your calculation to reflect valid fields and a valid calculated expression.
 Add Logic: This field is available only when a checkbox, radio button, or a drop-down field precedes the calculated field.
 For more information about display logic in custom forms, see "Display Rules on Custom Forms."
 Update previous calculations: Select this field if you are editing an existing calculated custom field, to reflect the new calculation.

 - Click Done when all changes are complete on the custom field.